 151 Gorman Rd

-‘New Day Limousin’ is a Limousin cattle stud on 230 acres owned by Mireille and Brett Turner. started only seven years ago, this beautiful garden, house and 140 year old stone cottage sits on 4 acres and is the perfect example of what can be created from a bare paddock with a love of gardening and a determination to take on the challenge and battle of wills against the elements of the area.
+‘New Day Limousin’ is a Limousin cattle stud on 230 acres owned by Mireille and Brett Turner.
+Started only seven years ago, this beautiful garden, house and 140 year old stone cottage sits on four acres and is the perfect example of what can be created from a bare paddock with a love of gardening and a determination to take on the challenge and battle of wills against the elements of the area.

 Stands of liquidambars and ornamental pear trees, fence lines of smaragd and spartan conifers, a parkland area and a silver birch grove underplanted with bluebells lead you through the property to the main garden brimming with standard roses, hybrid teas, irises, hebes, pittosporums, nandinas, buxus hedges, Japanese maples, weeping cherries and crabapples, lavender and ground covers all over the gardens with daffodil underplantings.

-There is also a well-designed orchard with, pear, apple, peach, nectarine, plum, and fig trees, and six elevated vegetable gardens.
+There is also a well-designed orchard with, pear, apple, peach, nectarine, plum and fig trees, and six elevated vegetable gardens.

 Virginia King and Ken Watson